-"to make a duck sound," 1610s, earlier quake (1520s), variant of quelke (early 14c.), of echoic origin (compare Middle Dutch quacken, Old Church Slavonic kvakati, Latin coaxare "to croak," Greek koax "the croaking of frogs," Hittite akuwakuwash "frog").
+"to make a duck sound; utter a harsh, flat, croaking cry," 1610s, earlier quake (late 14c.), variant of quelke (early 14c.), all of echoic origin (compare Middle Dutch quacken, Old Church Slavonic kvakati, Latin coaxare "to croak," Greek koax "the croaking of frogs," Hittite akuwakuwash "frog").

 In the same line of Chaucer, various early editions have it as quake, quakke, quak, quat.
 Frequentative form quackle is attested from 1560s.
 Middle English on the quakke (14c.) meant "hoarse, croaking."
 The sense of "talk or advertise noisily and ostentatiously" (1650s) might show influence of quack (n.1).
 Related: Quacked; quacking.

 "medical charlatan, impudent and fraudulent pretender to medical skill," 1630s, short for quacksalver (1570s), from obsolete Dutch quacksalver (modern kwakzalver), literally "hawker of salve," from Middle Dutch quacken "to brag, boast," literally "to croak" (see quack (v.)) + salf "salve," salven "to rub with ointment" (see salve (n.)).
 As an adjective from 1650s.

 The oldest attested form of this quack in English is as a verb, "to play the quack" (1620s).
 The Dutch word also is the source of German Quacksalber, Danish kvaksalver, Swedish kvacksalvare.